githubtraining/training-manual/book/17_protected_branches.md

 - your technical documentation team reviews all changes in the `docs/` folder
 - your security team reviews any new dependencies listed in the `package.json` file

-Let's create a CODEOWNERS file and step through each option:
+Let's create a CODEOWNERS file:

 1. Create a new file in your repository titled `CODEOWNERS` (no extension necessary).
 You can add this to a `.github/` directory if desired.
 1. On the first line, type `*          @YOUR_USERNAME`